Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions

 Let $G=(V,E)$ be an undirected, unweighted graph for which we want to maintain a decremental $(\beta, \log n/ \beta)$ decomposition, for any parameter $\beta \in (0,1)$.
 Further, let $G'=(V\cup \{s\},E',w')$ be the undirected graph with integral edge weights, as defined in Section~\ref{sec:staticLDD}.
 Let $\pi$ be a random permutation on $V$.
 By discussion in Section~\ref{sec:staticLDD}, in order to maintain a low-diameter decomposition of $G$ it suffices to maintain a clustering of $G'$ with $\pi$ used for tie-breaking.

-We describe an ES-tree that efficiently maintains a clustering of $G'$ for a given root vertex $s$ and a given distance parameter $\Delta$.
+We describe an ES-tree that efficiently maintains a clustering of $G'$ for a given root node $s$ and a given distance parameter $\Delta$.
 Here we set $\Delta = O(\log n / \beta)$, as by Theorem~\ref{thm: Miller_LDD}, the maximum distance that we run our algorithm to is bounded by $O(\log n / \beta)$.
 Our data-structure handles arbitrary edge deletions, and maintains the following information.
-First, for each vertex $u \in V \cup \{s\}$, we maintain a label $\lev(u)$, referred to as the \emph{level} of $u$.
-This level of $u$ represents the shortest path between the root $s$ and $u$, i.e., $\lev(u) = \dist(s,u)$.
-Next, for each vertex $u \in V$, we maintain pointers $p(u)$ and $c(u)$, which represent the parent of $u$ in the tree and the vertex that $u$ is assigned to, respectively.
-Finally, we also maintain the set of \emph{potential} parents $P(u)$, for each $u \in V$, which is the set of all neighbors of $u$ that are in the same level with the parent of $u$, and share the same clustering with $u$, i.e., a neighbor $v$ of $u$ belongs to $P(u)$ if $v$ minimizes $(\ell(v) + w'(u,v), \pi(c(v)))$ lexicographically, and $c(v) = c(u)$.
+First, for each node $u \in V \cup \{s\}$, we maintain a label $\lev(u)$, referred to as the \emph{level} of $u$.
+This level of $u$ represents the shortest path between the root~$s$ and~$u$, i.e., $\lev(u) = \dist(s,u)$.
+Next, for each node $u \in V$, we maintain pointers $p(u)$ and $c(u)$, which represent the parent of $u$ in the tree and the node that $u$ is assigned to, respectively.
+Finally, we also maintain the set of \emph{potential} parents $P(u)$, for each $u \in V$, which is the set of all neighbors of $u$ that are in the same level with the parent of $u$, and share the same clustering with $u$, i.e., a neighbor~$v$ of~$u$ belongs to $P(u)$ if $v$ minimizes $(\ell(v) + w'(u,v), \pi(c(v)))$ lexicographically, and $c(v) = c(u)$.